ararchch/api-gateway/README.md

 Save the `IDL` file in the `/thrift-idl` directory.

-In the `hertz-http-server` directory, run:
+In the `hertz-http-server` directory, run in the terminal:

 ```shell
 hz new -idl ../thrift-idl/[YOUR_IDL_FILE].thrift